Conditioning LLMs to Generate Code-Switched Text: Qualitative evaluation

 \subsection{Error analysis}

-In order to further explore differences between model performance, we analyse the most common errors made by the CS generation models, both quantitatively and qualitatively.
-We adapt the methodology presented in \citet{Popović2018errorclassification}, who proposes different typologies for machine translation errors, and extend it to CS generation error analysis.
-To do so, we randomly select a set of 100 outputs from all models and conduct a detailed examination of the types of errors present in them.
+In order to further explore differences between model performance, we analyze the most common errors made by the CS generation models, both quantitatively and qualitatively.
+We extend the MT error typology presented in \citet{Popović2018errorclassification} to CS generation error analysis.
+To do so, we randomly select a set of $100$ outputs from all models and conduct a detailed examination of the types of errors present in them.
 This thorough analysis allows us to identify recurring patterns and propose a refined error typology specifically for automatic CS generation.
-This initial error analysis yields 18 total error categories, which we simplify and group into three main error types: a) CS errors, b) Translation Errors, and c) Format errors.
-The full error typology, along with detailed descriptions for each error type, is provided in Appendix \ref{sec:appendix-error-typology}, while here we explain the three error categories:
+This initial error analysis yields $18$ total error categories, which we simplify and group into three main error types: a) CS errors, b) Translation Errors, and c) Format errors.
+The full error typology, along with detailed descriptions for each error type, is provided in Appendix \ref{sec:appendix-error-typology}.

 \begin{itemize} \item[] \textbf{CS Errors}: Errors of sentences that are either completely monolingual or switch between languages in an unnatural manner, e.g., by repeating the same word in English and Spanish.
-In Example \ref{ex:error1}, Llama3 Instruct preserves the original meaning, but the sentence is fully monolingual.
+In Example \ref{ex:error1}, Llama3.3-70B$_\mathrm{fs}$ preserves the original meaning, but the sentence is fully monolingual.

 \ex \xe \item[] \textbf{Translation errors}: Critical errors that either change the original meaning of the sentence or introduce mistakes in fluency or grammar, for example, using the wrong tense or word order.
-Example \ref{ex:error2} shows an instance where Mistral Instruct outputs a seemingly natural code-switched sentence, but the phrase ``they got hurt'' is not adequately translated and the meaning of the sentence is not preserved.
+Example \ref{ex:error2} shows an instance where Llama3 Instruct outputs a seemingly natural code-switched sentence, but the phrase ``they got hurt'' is not adequately translated and the meaning of the sentence is not preserved.

 \ex \xe \item[] \textbf{Format errors}: Errors in form that do not make the sentences unintelligible nor change their meaning, such as repetitions of a word or phrase or incorrect punctuation.
 Example \ref{ex:error3}, by the model Llama3, accurately preserves the original meaning and introduces CS, but removes the username and adds a smiley face.